 - Start running PPC campaigns as soon as you can.
 Start with an automatic campaign as soon as you've optimized your listing to get started quickly. - · Once you've set up your automatic campaign, also set up a manual campaign, and create an ad group for the three targeting types: broad, phrase, and exact.
-Yes, we recommend setting up all three from the start! - Sponsored product ads are the most effective for most sellers, but once you've set these up, feel free to try out sponsored brand and sponsored display ads as well. - · Remember: don't jump into your campaigns every day and make changes!
+Yes, we recommend setting up all three from the start! - Sponsored Product ads are the most effective for most sellers, but once you've set these up, feel free to try out Sponsored Brands and Sponsored Display ads as well. - Remember: don't jump into your campaigns every day and make changes!
 You want to give them some time, and maybe make changes once a week.